 After receiving his bachelor's degree, Mudge was elevated to graduate assistant with the Longhorns.
 His responsibilities included player skill workouts, assisting the video coordinator, film exchange coordinator, producing scouting and developmental edits for the team, creating a video playbook and drills notebook for the University of Texas coaching staff.

-He also supervised grad assistants and undergraduate office assistants.
-Mudge earned his Master's in Kinesiology from the University of Texas (3.7 GPA) in May of 2008.
+He also supervised graduate assistants and undergraduate office assistants.
+Mudge earned his master's in Kinesiology from the University of Texas (3.7 GPA) in May of 2008.